 How product marketers can create a culture of continuous improvement

 Creating a culture of continuous improvement as a product marketer can be challenging.
-Change management in particular is really hard – there’s no two ways about it.
+Change management, in particular, is really hard – there’s no two ways about it.
 It involves shifting mindsets and behaviors, and it takes a lot effort and education to bring others along on the journey.

 To help get change off the ground, it’s vital to have a clear vision of where the team should go and an outline of what needs to be transformed.
 This is where you can start planting the seeds of a continuous improvement mindset, ideating a future state that emphasizes consistent optimization.
 Without a defined desired outcome, the team is a rudderless ship with no direction.
 You’re going around in circles and making no progress.